RESEARCH STARTER

 Because Ghana needs to import all fossil fuels such as natural gas, it became involved in the construction of the West African Gas Pipeline (WAGP), a 372-mile (600-kilometer) pipeline supplying natural gas from Nigeria to Ghana and other countries.
 However, there were disruptions to supply from Nigeria in 2009, low gas volumes in 2010, and attacks by pirates in 2012.
 As a result, Ghana began seeking secure and stable gas imports from other suppliers.

-By 2022, 37 percent of Ghana’s total energy supply came from oil, 34 percent from biofuels and waste, 23.6 percent from natural gas, and 5.2 percent from hydropower.
-As of 2022, Ghana was home to three major hydroelectric plants, with five more expected to come into operation by 2030.
+By 2023, 61.5 percent of Ghana’s total energy supply came from fossil fuels, 37.8 percent came from hydropower, and 0.1 percent came from solar power, according to the World Factbook in 2025.
+As of 2024, Ghana was home to two major hydroelectric plants, with more expected to come into operation by 2030.

 Bibliography